Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Through the mediation of the commander of the Russian peacekeeping force stationed in Nagorno-Karabakh, an agreement on the complete cessation of hostilities from 13:00 on September 20 (16:00 Hanoi time) has been agreed," the Nagorno-Karabakh separatists announced.

-The statement added that the separatists had agreed to disband their forces and withdraw all military hardware and weapons from Nagorno-Karabakh.
-Armenian armed forces, which are aligned with the separatists, would also withdraw from the territory controlled by Russian peacekeepers.
+The statement added that the separatists have agreed to disband their forces and withdraw all military equipment and weapons from the Nagorno-Karabakh region.
+Armenian armed forces, which are aligned with the separatists, will also withdraw from the territory controlled by Russian peacekeepers.

 The separatists also accepted a proposal from the Azerbaijani government for talks aimed at reintegrating the disputed region into Azerbaijan.